 Vitamin D3 supplementation improves balance, muscle strength and can prevent falls.
 My experience coupled with the evidence-based research below clearly proves this.
 I suffer from radiation-induced lumbo-sacral plexopathy (RILP).
 My leg strength and balance are needed to keep me out of a wheelchair.

 My father and I are like the two studies linked and excerpted below- I am independent (first study) and dad is housebound (second study).
-As a long-term cancer survivor suffering from chemo and radiation-induced nerve damage I need all the muscle strength and balance I can get.
+As a long-term multiple myeloma survivor suffering from chemo and radiation-induced nerve damage I need all the muscle strength and balance I can get.
 Dad is 88 and suffers from the usual old age health challenges.

 I supplement with Life Extension Foundation Vitamin D3 (1000mg x 3 daily) and my dad doesn’t.
 I’m not the athlete that I once was but I can still workout every morning (moderately) and I’ve managed to stay out of a wheelchair for 20 years now-post aggressive chemotherapy and radiation.